EU Withdrawal and the EU Settlement Scheme

 The scheme is designed to enable EEA and Swiss nationals to continue living in the UK longer-term with the same access to work, study, benefits and public services.

 The settlement scheme is not only for those who intend to settle in the UK after studying.
 It is immigration permission, which can lead to settlement, but does not have to be used to gain settlement.
-With permission under the scheme there will be no restrictions on study (where you study or what you study).
+With permission under the scheme, there will be no restrictions on where you study or what you study.

 The EU Settlement Scheme will grant you either settled or pre-settled status:

 You will not be asked to choose which status you are applying for in the application.
-Which status you get depends on how long you have been living in the UK when you apply.
+The status you get will depend on how long you have been living in the UK when you apply.

 Irish citizens are not required to apply under the scheme (opens new window) in order to remain in the UK.